Gallery-of-Kaeon/Kaeon-JS/README.md

 while also being just as good a first language as Python, albeit with a vastly greater range of application.
 It could even be said that,
-unless they with to work on performance critical applications requiring native code, that a programmer who learns JavaScript with Kaeon United as their first language may never need to learn another language.
+unless they wish to work on performance critical applications requiring native code, that a programmer who learns JavaScript with Kaeon United as their first language may never need to learn another.

 <h2 align="center">How to Use</h2>